 First, you can use color blind contact lenses.
 They are available at some vision correction centers.
 If you’re unsure of where to get them, a quick review of the below product should help point you in the right direction.

-Second, there are also color blindness glasses that assist with certain types of color blindness by filtering out certain colors from your field of vision, which means that even if you have trouble distinguishing red and green (like me) or yellow and blue, these glasses will allow you to see things more accurately when flying an aircraft or doing anything else that requires looking through a camera lens.
+Also, there are glasses for color blindness that help with certain types by blocking some colors.
+Even if you have trouble telling red and green (like me) or yellow and blue, these glasses will let you see more accurately.
+They are useful for flying or using a camera.

 These two options are great if they work for your situation.
 But if not, there is another option: wear sunglasses!
-The bright sun reflecting off things like water or snow can be difficult for many people who have color blindness anyway; so wearing sunglasses is always good advice if it’s sunny outside and especially if it looks like it might rain later—it will make everything easier to see without any additional equipment needed at all!
+The bright sun reflecting off water or snow can be hard for many color-blind people.
+So, wearing sunglasses is good advice if it’s sunny and especially if rain might come.
+They will make everything easier to see without any extra equipment needed!

 Last Thought

 Can you be a pilot if you are colorblind,Yes.If you are color blind, do not despair.
 It is possible to pass the test and become a pilot.
-There are many options available to you as well, including night vision goggles and other tools that make flying easier for pilots with color blindness.
+You have many options.
+These include night vision goggles and other tools.
+They make flying easier for colorblind pilots.